-"actual" value.
-Suppose the "actual" $\mu$ is 0.5 (i.e., the mean number of sexual offenses across all offenders in a given period is 0.5), but Scurich and John believe it is actually equal to 1.
-Their model would suggest that the recidivism rate is 50%, but the "actual" recidivism rate would be 33.3%.
-Of the scenarios considered by Scurich and John (Table 1, p.
-170), 58.6% (21/36) involve calibrating propensities of two or less, underscoring the relevance and impact of this limitation.
+Now we see a completely different relationship; recidivism increases dramatically when μ is small with diminishing returns as μ increases.
+Most important, this figure shows that their model is extremely sensitive to Scurich and John's choice of μ when μ is two or less.
+If the "actual" propensity parameter is two or less, the recidivism rate produced by their model can be wildly inaccurate even when using a propensity parameter that is close to the "actual" value.
+Suppose the "actual" μ is 0.5 (i.e., the mean number of sex offenses across all offenders in a given period is 0.5), but Scurich and John believe it is actually equal to one.
+Their model would suggest the recidivism rate is 50%, but the "actual" recidivism rate would be 33.3%.
+Of the scenarios considered by Scurich and John (Table 1, p.170), 58.6% (21/36) involve calibrating propensities of two or less, underscoring the relevance and impact of this limitation.